 Unit summary This unit is aimed at those working in a wide range of settings.
 It provides the learner with the knowledge and skills required to understand how to support individuals to manage pain and discomfort.
 Assessment This unit is internally assessed via a portfolio of evidence.
-Mandatory Achieved/not yet Level 3 3 credits 21 GLH
+Mandatory Achieved/not yet achieved Level 3 3 credits 21 GLH

-Learning outcomes Assessment criteria (AC) (LOs) The learner can: The learner will: 1.
-Understand approaches 1.1 Describe the signs and symptoms that an individual is in pain, to managing pain and distress or discomfort discomfort 1.2 Explain the importance of a holistic approach to managing pain and discomfort 1.3 Describe different approaches to alleviate pain and minimise discomfort 1.4 Outline agreed ways of working that relate to managing pain and discomfort 2.
-Be able to assist in 2.1 Recognise and respond to the signs and symptoms that an individual minimising individuals' is in pain, distress or discomfort to maximise comfort and wellbeing pain or discomfort 2.2 Describe how pain and discomfort may affect an individual's holistic wellbeing 2.3 Describe how pain and discomfort may affect an individual's communication 2.4 Encourage an individual to express their pain or discomfort 2.5 Explain how to recognise that an individual is in pain when they are not able to verbally communicate 2.6 Support carers to recognise when individuals are in pain or discomfort 2.7 Explain how to evaluate pain levels using assessment tools in own area of work 2.8 Encourage an individual and their carers to use self-help methods of pain control 2.9 Assist an individual to be positioned safely and comfortably 2.10 Carry out agreed measures to alleviate pain and discomfort within limitations of own competence and knowledge 2.11 Explain when and where to seek further support if needed 3.
-Be able to monitor, 3.1 Carry out required monitoring activities relating to management of an record and report on the individual's pain or discomfort management of 3.2 Complete records in line with agreed ways of working uiscomion
+Learning outcomes (LOs) Assessment criteria (AC) The learner will: 1.
+Understand approaches to managing pain and The learner can: 1.1 Describe the signs and symptoms that an individual is in pain, distress or discomfort discomfort Explain the importance of a holistic approach to managing pain and discomfort Describe different approaches to alleviate pain and minimise discomfort Outline agreed ways of working that relate to managing pain and discomfort Be able to assist in minimising individuals' pain or discomfort 2.1 Recognise and respond to the signs and symptoms that an individual is in pain, distress or discomfort to maximise comfort and wellbeing Describe how pain and discomfort may affect an individual's holistic wellbeing Describe how pain and discomfort may affect an individual's communication 2.4 Encourage an individual to express their pain or discomfort 2.5 Explain how to recognise that an individual is in pain when they are not able to verbally communicate Support carers to recognise when individuals are in pain or discomfort 2.7 Explain how to evaluate pain levels using assessment tools in own area of work 2.8 Encourage an individual and their carers to use self-help methods of pain control 2.9 Assist an individual to be positioned safely and comfortably 2.10 Carry out agreed measures to alleviate pain and discomfort within limitations of own competence and knowledge 2.11 Explain when and where to seek further support if needed 3.
+Be able to monitor, record and report on the 3.1 Carry out required monitoring activities relating to management of an individual's pain or discomfort management of individuals' pain or 3.2 Complete records in line with agreed ways of working discomfort 3.3 Report findings and concerns as required

-Range

 1. Understand approaches to managing pain and discomfort

 1.4 Agreed ways of working could include:

 - standards

 - codes of practice

 - policies and procedures where these exist

 - less formal tools documented with micro-employers

-- 2. Be able to assist in minimising individuals' pain or discomfort
+2. Be able to assist in minimising individuals' pain or discomfort

-- 2.2 Individual:
+2.2 Individual: